Beyond the Largest Lyapunov Exponent: Entropy-Based Diagnostics of Chaos in Henon-Heiles and N-Body Dynamics: Numerical experiments and results

-Because particle energy is not conserved, we compare $\lambda_{\rm max}$ against both the initial and median energy at fixed $N$.
-As shown in the lower panels of Figure~\ref{fig:lambdae}, both $\lambda_{\rm max}$ and $\widehat{\mathcal{S}}_{\rm Sh}$ decreases monotonically with both quantities.
+Because the particle energy is not conserved, we compared $\lambda_{\rm max}$ against both the initial and median energy at fixed $N$.
+As shown in the lower panels of Fig.~\ref{fig:lambdae}, both $\lambda_{\rm max}$ and $\widehat{\mathcal{S}}_{\rm Sh}$ decreases monotonically with both quantities.
 Notably, for weakly bound particles ($E\gtrsim-0.3$), the initial and median energies (green crosses) are nearly identical, as expected for orbits confined to the lower-density outskirts of the cluster.

-With this established, the top and middle panels of Figure~\ref{fig:lambdaevol} show violin plots of $\lambda_{\rm max}$ and the information entropy $\widehat{\mathcal{S}}_{\rm Sh}$, respectively, including their statistical spread, for orbits with initial energy $E=-0.45$ (corresponding to a circular orbit of radius $a$ in the smooth Plummer potential).
-The orbits are evolved across ensembles of discrete realizations with increasing $N$.
+With this established, the top and middle panels of Fig.~\ref{fig:lambdaevol} show the violin plots of $\lambda_{\rm max}$ and the information entropy, $\widehat{\mathcal{S}}_{\rm Sh}$, respectively, including their statistical spread, for orbits with initial energy $E=-0.45$ (corresponding to a circular orbit of radius $a$ in the smooth Plummer potential).
+The orbits are evolved across ensembles of discrete realisations with increasing $N$.

 The distribution of the largest Lyapunov exponent shows no significant dependence on $N$ over this range, while its spread narrows markedly with increasing $N$.
-The lower envelope of $\lambda_{\rm max}$ is broadly consistent with the $\ln{(\ln N)}$ scaling proposed by \citet{1993ApJ...415..715G}.
+At first sight, this appears inconsistent with the $\ln(\ln N)$ scaling proposed by \citet{1993ApJ...415..715G}.
+However, their estimate was derived assuming the propagation and amplification of independent perturbations through strong two-body encounters in a fully self-gravitating $N$-body system.
+In contrast, our setup follows a test particle evolving in the live potential generated by $N$ particles and, therefore, it does not capture the same self-consistent amplification mechanism.
 In contrast, the entropy decreases with $N$ and exhibits a broader spread, particularly at $N\sim10^6$.
-This trend is also evident in the bottom panel, which shows $\widehat{\mathcal{S}}_{\rm Sh}$ as a function of $\lambda_{\rm max}$ for individual realizations.
-At fixed $N$, larger Lyapunov exponents are broadly associated with higher entropy, although the correlation is weaker than in the HH system.
+This trend is also evident in the bottom panel, which shows $\widehat{\mathcal{S}}_{\rm Sh}$ as a function of $\lambda_{\rm max}$ for individual realisations.
+At fixed $N$, larger Lyapunov exponents are broadly associated with higher entropy, although the correlation is weaker than it is for the HH system.